/

 We focused on wanting to explore what’s missing from current digital banking offerings and how people might expect to interact with their current banking activities as well as to adapt to new ones.

-We also hoped to gather insights on what needs exist in the financial landscape for young adults between the age of 18-25-year-olds, in order to create innovative solutions to online banking.
+We also hoped to gather insights on what needs exist in the financial landscape for young adults between the age of 18-25-year-olds, in order to create innovative solutions to online banking

-User Research
+Research

 My team and I began our user research by creating a screening survey in order to gather a diverse set of users between the ages of 18-25 who came from different educational backgrounds and experiences and were willing to be interviewed.
 Our goal was to be able to get a basic understanding of their banking experiences and habits.

-We also collaborated with Fiserv and created a survey for their users, who we considered to be our “blind-spot” user group in order to gain insights from users outside our target group.
+We also collaborated with Fiserv and created a survey for their older-aged users, who we considered to be our “blind-spot” user group in order to gain insights from users outside our target group.

 After gathering users from the survey, we conducted a series of semi-structured interviews with participants in our target user group about their experiences with banking and managing their finances.
 Because we found our participants through our screening survey, our group knew that we wanted to interview a variety of participants based on their usage of online banking apps and the various ways they go about managing their finances - budgeting, traditional investments, or cryptocurrency.